BMW 7 Series (2016) Review

-This generation BMW 7 Series was launched in 2016, updated in 2019 and is the largest car the German brand has ever produced.
-The long wheelbase version is huge - more than 5.2 metres long to be exact - yet thanks to those familiar BMW proportions it hides it's length well, looking more like a 6 Series Gran Coupe.
+This BMW 7 Series was launched in 2016, updated in 2019 and is the largest car the German brand has ever produced.
+The long wheelbase version is huge and stands at more than 5.2 metres long, yet thanks to those familiar BMW proportions it hides its size well, looking more like a 6 Series Gran Coupe.
 This is no bulky four-door but a surprisingly sleek and good-looking saloon.

-This two-axle self-levelling air suspension system comes as standard and means the 7 Series is wonderfully smooth over even the poorest of surfaces.
+This sophisticated self-levelling air suspension system comes as standard and means the 7 Series is wonderfully smooth over even the poorest of surfaces.
 It really comes into its own at motorway speeds where the lack of road noise and its ability to effortlessly glide along make this a relaxing car to drive or travel in.
 This sort of effortless ability makes it one of the main contenders for your attention and cash at this pricey end of the market.

-When it comes to technology, the 7 Series can give the Starship Enterprise a run for its money with a new iDrive system, an improved head-up display and an incredible 360 degree camera.
+When it comes to technology, the 7 Series can give the Starship Enterprise a run for its money.
+It has an iDrive system, an excellent head-up display and an incredible 360-degree camera.
 You can even remotely park it using the key.

 There is, of course, acres of space inside, particularly in long wheelbase models, although the lengthy rear doors mean you have to be wary of standard parking bays which the 7 Series dwarfs.
 The interior quality is impeccable with a truly luxury feel and great attention to detail.